xDAREY/TypeIT/README.md

 2. Android XML (frontend).

 # Features
-* A timer was implemented to know how many seconds it took the user to finish the test.
+* A timer method was implemented to know how many seconds it took the user to finish the test.
 * A getLength method was also implemented therefore whenever the user does not complete the sentence been displayed, the test & timer will keep running.
 * many more.